In his blog about The importance of the right questions in teaching, Dylan Wiliam talks about how he used to ask whole class questions:

 “I would make up a question right there and then, which I would then ask the class.
 Typically four or five students would raise their hands, and I would select one of those students for a response.
 If the answer was correct, I would say, “Good” and move on.
 In other words, I was using the response of a single student—a single, confident, generally high-achieving student at that—to make a decision about the learning needs of thirty or thirty-five students.”

-- Hinge-point questions - a diagnostic question that you ask your students when you reach the point in a lesson when you need to check if students are ready to move on, and if yes, in which direction.
+He goes on to discuss the usefulness of a well-designed hinge-point question in determining next steps.
+Hinge-point questions are a multiple choice question that you ask your students when you reach the point in a lesson when you need to check if students are ready to move on, and if yes, in which direction.

 - Plickers - a tool that lets teachers collect real-time formative assessment data without the need for student devices.